aftco/aftco.github.io/_posts/2014-03-17-15-31-pff-shreds-brandon-pettigrew-deal.md

 link: https://www.profootballfocus.com/blog/2014/03/17/lions-re-sign-pettigrew/?utm_source=feedly&utm_reader=feedly&utm_medium=rss&utm_campaign=lions-re-sign-pettigrew
 ---

-The RSS teaser for this story orginally read:
+The RSS teaser for this story originally read:

 >The big, slow, free agent tight end has agreed to stay with his current Detroit Lions.
 Will a new contract and coaching staff change his fantasy football value?